contato@taxup.com.br São Paulo · Rio de Janeiro · Brasília

 For multinationals with Brazilian operations or foreign founders considering Brazilian market entry, 2026 marks a structural reconfiguration of international tax architecture.
 Four simultaneous changes affect ETR (Effective Tax Rate) calculation:

-- CIDE-royalties confirmed by STF (10% on software royalties) — historically contested tax now affirmed as constitutional, eliminating uncertainty;
+3. CIDE-royalties confirmed by STF (10% on technology remittances) — historically contested tax affirmed as constitutional in Theme 914, now largely settled;

 Brazilian tax incentives (SUDENE, SUDAM, ZFM) that previously generated parent-level benefit may now trigger Pillar 2 top-up tax in the home jurisdiction — reconfiguring location decision economics.